Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Introduction

 with boundary data

 Here $v\in W^{m-1,p}(\Omega)$ is a vector valued $0$-form free to be chosen.
-Conversely, if there exists $J \in W^{m+1,p}(\Omega)$ invertible, $\Gammati \in W^{m+1,p}(\Omega)$ and $A\in W^{m,p}(\Omega)$ which solve \eqref{PDE1} - \eqref{BDD1} in $\Omega$, then for each $q\in\Omega$, there exists a neighborhood $\Omega_q\subset\Omega$ of $q$ such that $J$ is the Jacobian of a coordinate transformation $x \mapsto y$ on $\Omega_q$, and the components of $\Gamma$ in $y$-coordinates are in $W^{m+1,p}(\Omega_q)$. \end{Thm}
+Conversely, if there exists $J \in W^{m+1,p}(\Omega)$ invertible, $\Gammati \in W^{m+1,p}(\Omega)$ and $A\in W^{m,p}(\Omega)$ which solve \eqref{PDE1} - \eqref{BDD1} in $\Omega$, then for each $q\in\Omega$, there exists a neighborhood $\Omega_q\subset\Omega$ of $q$ such that $J$ is the Jacobian of a coordinate transformation $x \to y$ on $\Omega_q$, and the components of $\Gamma$ in $y$-coordinates are in $W^{m+1,p}(\Omega_q)$. \end{Thm}

 We call system \eqref{PDE1} - \eqref{PDE4} the \emph{Regularity Transformation equations}, or \emph{RT-equations}.
-The principal parts are the Laplacian $\Delta = \partial^2_{x^1} + ... + \partial^2_{x^n}$, the exterior derivative $d$, and the co-derivative $\delta$, all taken with respect to the Euclidean metric in $x$-coordinates.
+The principal parts are the Laplacian $\Delta = \partial^2_{x^1} + ... + \partial^2_{x^n}$, the exterior derivative $d$, and the co-derivative $\delta$, all taken with respect to the \emph{Euclidean} metric in $x$-coordinates as an auxiliary Riemannian structure.
+By this, the RT-equations are elliptic.
 The operations $\vec{\cdot},$ $\overrightarrow{\rm div}$ and $\langle \cdot \; , \cdot \rangle$ are introduced in \cite{ReintjesTemple_ell1} as special operations on matrix valued differential forms, c.f. \eqref{def_matrixvalued_diff-form} - \eqref{colon} below.
 Note that the vector valued $0$-form $v$ (which is free to be chosen) has been introduced in \eqref{PDE4} so that (\ref{PDE3})-(\ref{PDE4}) takes the Cauchy-Riemann form $d\vec{A}=f$, $\delta\vec{A}=g$.
-The consistency condition $df=0$ is met in (\ref{PDE3}) because the derivation shows the right hand side is exact, (equation (\ref{PDE3}) is obtained by setting $d$ of the ``vectorized'' right hand side of (\ref{PDE2}) equal to zero, c.f. equation (3.40) in \cite{ReintjesTemple_ell1}), and $\delta g=0$ in (\ref{PDE4}) because $\delta v=0$ is an identity for vector valued $0$-forms $v$.
+The consistency condition $df=0$ is met in (\ref{PDE3}) because the derivation of the RT-equations shows the right hand side is exact, (equation (\ref{PDE3}) is obtained by setting $d$ of the ``vectorized'' right hand side of (\ref{PDE2}) equal to zero, c.f. equation (3.40) in \cite{ReintjesTemple_ell1}), and $\delta g=0$ holds in (\ref{PDE4}) because $\delta v=0$ is an identity for vector valued $0$-forms $v$.